Do you need to report a crime?

 The Mississippi State University Police Department formed a dedicated K-9 Unit in August 2014.
 These valued members of our team play a vital role in keeping our community safe by performing bomb sweeps prior to large functions at the University, such as athletic events and concerts.

-We have three teams consisting of dual purpose explosive & patrol detector canines and one team consisting of a single purpose narcotics canine.
-All teams are certified annually with the American Working Dogs Association.
-Initial training is under the supervision of an American Working Dogs certified trainer provided by Von Klein Stein Working Dogs based out of Sherwood, Arkansas with a minimum of 80 hours initial training.
+We have three teams consisting of dual-purpose explosive & patrol detector canines and one team consisting of a single-purpose narcotics canine.
+All teams are certified annually by the American Working Dogs Association.
+Initial training is under the supervision of an American Working Dogs certified trainer provided by Von Klein Stein Working Dogs based in Sherwood, Arkansas with a minimum of 80 hours of initial training.
 K-9 teams must maintain 16 hours minimum monthly team maintenance training.
-Teams re-certify yearly with American Working Dogs to demonstrate team proficiency in their respective purpose that can include Patrol, Tracking, Explosives, & Narcotics.
+Teams re-certify yearly with National Canine Audit System to demonstrate team proficiency in their respective purpose which can include Patrol, Tracking, Explosives, & Narcotics.

 The explosive detector canine teams provide pre-event sweeps prior to any event deemed necessary by the university and/or MSUPD.

-Teams are utilized for suspicious package/vehicles and respond to any bomb threat location within Mississippi State University.
+Teams are utilized for suspicious packages/vehicles and respond to any bomb threat location within Mississippi State University.

-Teams provide mutual aid assistance as needed to Starkville Police Department, Oktibbeha County Sheriff’s Office, and/or surrounding agencies.
+Teams provide mutual aid assistance as needed to Starkville Police Department, Oktibbeha County Sheriff’s Office, and other surrounding agencies.

 Campus Security Officers

-New in 2021, MSU Police Dept. has employed eight (8) Campus Security Officers whose role includes providing SafeWalk escorts, performing building checks, responding to alarm calls and door prop alarms, assisting with traffic control, and taking lost property reports.
+New in 2021, MSU Police Dept. has employed seven (7) Campus Security Officers whose role includes providing SafeWalk escorts, performing building checks, responding to alarm calls and door prop alarms, assisting with traffic control, and taking lost property reports.
 They provide an extra set of eyes and ears for our campus and report any suspicious activity to our police officers.

 Notice of Recording